Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Endoscopic Carpal Tunnel Release?

-The ECTR procedure involves the following steps:
+The ECTR procedure

-Advantages of Endoscopic Carpal Tunnel Release:
+Advantages of Endoscopic Carpal Tunnel Release

+After endoscopic carpal tunnel release (ECTR), patients may need to wear a wrist splint or brace for a short period to protect the surgical site and promote healing.
+Additionally, physicians typically prescribe physical therapy to help patients regain wrist strength and flexibility.
+This therapy includes exercises and stretches designed to improve range of motion and reduce stiffness.
 Recovery times can vary depending on individual factors, but most patients can resume light activities within a few days to weeks and return to more strenuous activities over several weeks to months.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.